Disney's Contemporary Resort Review - Theme Park View [Incredibles Room]

 I don’t have much to say about the bathrooms, besides one important thing—the absolutely awful sinks are finally gone!
 If you don’t know about the bad awful sinks of the past, consider yourself lucky.
 One of the best design touches in the room is the etched monorail on the mirror.

-And of course there’s the theme park view.
+Of course, the theme park view helps make things feel a bit better.
 We have a post Comparing Theme Park Views of Magic Kingdom at the Monorail Resorts if you’re set on a special view.

 People are mixed on the Contemporary view.
 It includes lots of parking lot and it doesn’t face the park squarely.
 We have little problem looking past that.
 The parking lot is one thing, but the angled view from above is actually pretty cool.
 You get to see the park from a totally new vantage point.
 The firework placement is a little awkward, sure, because those are meant to be viewed head on.